webstudio-is/webstudio/packages/prisma-client/migrations-cli/TROUBLESHOOTING.md

 1. Go to https://vercel.com/webstudio-is/webstudio-designer/settings/environment-variables
 1. Set APPLY_MIGRATIONS to "true" for you PR's branch
 1. Fix the failed migration code
+1. Fix the database mannually if the migration have been applied half-way
-1. Temporarily change `ci:migrate` script to run `resolve` before applying migrations: `"ci:migrate": "migrations resolve rolled-back <name> --force && migrations migrate --force"`
+1. Temporarily change `ci:migrate` script to run `resolve` before applying migrations: `"ci:migrate": "migrations resolve rolled-back <name> --force && migrations migrate --force"`.
+Use `applied` instead of `rolled-back` if you manually applied the migration at previous step.
 1. Commit the changes and check Vercel logs to see if the migration is applied
 1. Change `ci:migrate` script back to normal
 1. Merge the PR